 The cabin pivot point and / or the original cabin stiffening rail may be incorporated into this member.
-The material specification must comply with the one detailed below for the roll cage and must have a minimum diameter or side length of 25mm.
+The material specification must comply with the one detailed below (see 5.3.2) for the roll cage and must have a minimum diameter or side length of 25mm.